emanharout/emanharout/source/blog/Eighth Post.md

 date: 2022-08-08
 image: /assets/blog/article-2.jpg
 imageAlt: This is a test
 description: Some lengthy description of the post that runs multiple sentences long goes here.
+This one is a bit longer than the average, however.
 ---

 ![some image](/assets/blog/article-2.jpg)

 # Introduction to Swift Metatypes 8

 Metatypes can be difficult to grasp, both in concept and application.
 My hope is that after reading this, you’ll have mastered the basics of metatypes!

 ## Instances & Types